VeryLegalFarmers/.github/profile/README.md

 <br>
 [Farm-Management-System](https://farm-management-system-eight.vercel.app/login) - a web-based application that helps farmers track their activities effectively and efficiently.
 <br>
-(Note: there is a ~3 minute windup time as we are currently hosting our backend using Render free edition.)
+(Note: there is a ~3 minute windup time for logging in, as we are currently hosting our backend using Render free edition.)

 **Demo Credentials**:
 <br>